2022 Hillingdon London Borough Council election: Electoral process

 Hillingdon, as with all other London borough councils, elects all of its councillors at once every four years, with the previous election having taken place in 2018.
-The election took place by multi-member first-past-the-post voting, with each ward being represented by two or three councillors.
+The election took place by multi-member first-past-the-post voting, with each ward being represented by one, two or three councillors.
 Electors had as many votes as there are councillors to be elected in their ward, with the top two or three being elected.

 All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over were entitled to vote in the election.
 People who live at two addresses in different councils, such as university students with different term-time and holiday addresses, were entitled to be registered for and vote in elections in both local authorities.
-Voting in-person at polling stations will take place from 7:00 to 22:00 on election day, and voters were able to apply for postal votes or proxy votes in advance of the election.
+Voting in-person at polling stations took place from 7:00 to 22:00 on election day, and voters were able to apply for postal votes or proxy votes in advance of the election.

 Campaign

 The Conservative peer Robert Hayward listed Hillingdon as one of four councils his party risked losing control of in London following the partygate scandal.
 Labour had been expected to make gains in the borough in the 2018 election, but had fallen back.
-The borough includes the prime minister Boris Johnson's constituency, Uxbridge and South Ruislip, which a January poll suggested he would be at risk of losing in the event of a general election.
+The borough includes the then prime minister Boris Johnson's constituency, Uxbridge and South Ruislip, which a January poll suggested he would be at risk of losing in the event of a general election.